joanseg/The-Positioning-Manual/chapters/10-Understanding-the-Timeline.md

 ### Connections, good timing, and luck

 I often like to say: unfortunately you’re in a relationship business.
 I say this because most of us would rather invest in fun tech skills than relationships.
 But if you happen to be blessed with useful business connections, it can really help because… _you’re in a relationship business_.

 The right kind of relationships or connections can accelerate your move from generalist to well-positioned specialist.
-In fact, one of the ways of deciding how to specialize that we’ll explore in Chapter 12 is to specialize in the area where you find your most significant head start.
+In fact, one of the ways of deciding how to specialize that we’ll explore in {TK:Chapter 12} is to specialize in the area where you find your most significant head start.
 If you have especially useful relationships or connections in a certain area, that often represents a significant head start that you can build up into a great specialization.

 Good timing is another accelerant.
 If you’re insistent on specializing in a platform, then one form of good timing is to “get in on the ground floor” when a platform is in the very early part of the Gartner Hype Cycle.
 This is an accelerant that is partially within your control.
 After all, Gartner frequently publishes updates to their Hype Cycle research, and even if the particular Hype Cycle you want to reference is one of their paid products, they freely publish the table of contents, which lists everything you need to know right there in text.
 So it’s pretty easy to know what platform is where in the Hype Cycle.